shivamgaur314/Hotel-Booking-Demand-Exploratory-Analysis/README.md

 # Hotel-Booking-Demand-Exploratory-Analysis

-We used the dataset that contains data about hotel bookings We cleaned and preprocessed the data and then we performed the exploratory data analysis to extract information from the data to answer the following questions.
+I used the dataset that contains data about hotel bookings We cleaned and preprocessed the data and then we performed the exploratory data analysis to extract information from the data to answer the following questions.

 1.How Many Booking Were Cancelled?